openfoodfacts/openfoodfacts-infrastructure/docs/promox.md

 * Click on "Create CT"
 * Note carefully the container number (ct number)
 * Use a "Hostname" to let people know what it is about.
 Eg. "robotoff", "wiki", "proxy"...
+* set Nesting option (systemd recent versions needs it)
-* unset Nesting option, keep "Unprivileged container" option… unless you know what you do.
+* keep "Unprivileged container" option checked… unless you know what you do.
 * Password: put something complex and forget it, as we will connect through SSH and not the web interface
 * Create a root password - forget about it also (you will use `pct enter` or `lxc-attach`)
 * Choose template (normaly debian)